-This video shows how to convert to the QFX format.
+This tutorial explains how to convert to the QFX format.

 So, the right format is QFX, it is also called Web Connect, they are not OFX files.
 So QFX files have certain attributes, that related to the whole QFX file.
 So, you have the transaction data here, but you also have the additional attributes, that come with the QFX file.

 One of those attributes is Account ID.
 It has to be digits only number.
 And when you import such QFX file, Quicken looks at that number and asks you to select the Account in Quicken.
 Once you select that Account in Quicken, then Quicken remembers this Account ID for the next QFX import.
 So, when you start converting for a different account, make sure to change this Account ID to a different Account ID, so Quicken will see a different Account ID on that import, and see that it's not associated yet and ask you to select a new account or existing account, and Quicken, where to import this data.
 If you keep it unchanged and start working on the second account, then Quicken will keep importing data into the account you choose for the first time.

 The next thing is the Account Type.
 There are several Account Types you can choose and make sure that you choose the correct Account Type.

 The next option is Currency.
 So, Currency is really important for Quicken.
 It must be US dollars for the US edition and for the Canadian edition could be US dollars or Canadian dollars.
 Some other software, like YNAB or other packages, can import many other currencies and respect that currency, that specific software, but it's not in Quicken's case.

 And there are also things, like Bank ID, Branch ID, that you can set if your accounting software requires, but they will not be used for Quicken.